 What are differential pressure sensors?

 A differential pressure sensor is a device responsible for measuring the difference between two pressures.
 These two pressures are connected to each side of the differential pressure sensor.
 They also measure pressure drops across oil or air filters.
-They can measure fluid levels as well by measuring the pressure between above and below of the liquid.
+They can measure fluid levels as well by measuring the pressure between the above and below the liquid.
 Another parameter that these sensors are able to measure is the flow rate of liquids.

 When differential pressure sensors measure the changes in pressure, they can provide this parameter.
-These sensors contain an element that is sensitive to the pressure and can detect, monitor, and measure the applied pressure at its ends.
+These sensors contain an element that is sensitive to pressure and can detect, monitor, and measure the applied pressure at its ends.
 They also consist of electronic components for converting the calculated information into an output signal to provide the reader with the necessary information and to help with gathering the necessary data regarding the system.

 How to calculate the pressure?

-These sensors calculate the exerted force of gas or liquid to a unit of area and therefore, calculate the pressure and converting it into a signal that is readable for the reader.
+These sensors calculate the exerted force of gas or liquid to a unit of area and therefore, calculate the pressure and converting it into a signal that is readable to the reader.
 The equation for this calculation would be P=F/A.